robreiss/stringformatter/README.md

 2015-03-24 Incremented version to 0.0.80.
 Fixed unit tests for Date formatting in Firefox, Chrome, IE. Implemented workaround for IE not supporting name attribute on functions.

+# license

+This software is provided as-is under the [MIT license](http://opensource.org/licenses/MIT).